hub21team/python-curriculum-2021/module_1/1_variables/README.md

   3. Addition and Subtraction

   So we can also use brackets in case we want the program to perform some operation before another one:

-  (Here we can show a contrast between the outcome of this operations and the previous one where multiplication was prioritized over addition)
   ```python
   x = 2 * (3 + 5)
   print(x)